TensLoRA: Tensor Alternatives for Low-Rank Adaptation: Introduction

 The growing adoption of foundation models has advanced performance in vision, language, and beyond.
 These models are typically pre-trained on large datasets and then adapted to downstream tasks.
 Full fine-tuning, which updates all parameters, is increasingly impractical due to the scale of modern models.
 Parameter-efficient fine-tuning (PEFT) methods address this by adapting models with only a small number of trainable parameters, while keeping the original model, called ``backbone,'' frozen.
 Among them, Low-Rank Adaptation (LoRA)~\cite{hu2022lora} has proven particularly effective by injecting low-rank updates into selected weight matrices, most often the attention projections in Transformers~\cite{vaswani2017attention}.
 LoRA offers low training cost (few parameters), performance on par with or better than full fine-tuning, and no inference overhead since updates can be merged into the backbone.
 It is considered one of the most efficient PEFT techniques today~\cite{xu2023parameter, bensaid2025a}.

-Despite its strengths, LoRA applies updates independently across attention projections (Query, Key, and Value) and layers, potentially disregarding strong correlations along these dimensions and thus creating undesired redundancy, and scaling linearly with the number of adapted components.
+Despite its strengths, LoRA applies updates independently across attention projections (Query, Key, and Value) and layers, potentially disregarding correlations along these dimensions and creating undesired redundancy; furthermore, the number of parameters scales linearly with the number of adapted components.
 Several tensor-based extensions, such as FacT~\cite{jie2023fact}, LoTR~\cite{bershatsky2024lotr}, LoRTA~\cite{hounie2024lorta}, and CaRA~\cite{veeramachenenicanonical}, attempt to reduce redundancy by aggregating LoRA parameters into higher-order tensors.
 However, these approaches explore only partially ways to extend LoRA to tensors and provide little guidance on which choices are the most effective.

 In this work, we introduce \textit{TensLoRA}, a unified framework that systematically covers tensor-based low-rank adaptations by aggregating attention layers into tensors.
 TensLoRA captures and extends FacT, LoTR, LoRTA, and CaRA, albeit with differences in scope and implementation, particularly with respect to the types of layers considered.
-Beyond unification, TensLoRA introduces mode-specific compression rates, offering finer control over parameter budgets and enabling compression rates tailored to the characteristics of specific data or tasks.
-Our experiments show that performance depends on the tensor construction, with some variants surpassing standard LoRA under comparable parameter counts, though none consistently outperforms LoRA under heavy compression rates.
-Code to reproduce experiments can be found on GitHub~\footnote{\url{https://github.com/ax-le/TensLoRA}}.
+Beyond unification, TensLoRA introduces mode-specific compression rates, allowing parameter budgets to be strategically allocated to exploit non-uniform redundancy across different model dimensions.
+Our experiments show that performance depends on the tensor construction, with some variants surpassing standard LoRA at comparable parameter counts, though none consistently outperforms LoRA at high compression rates.
+Code to reproduce experiments can be found on GitHub~\footnote{\url{https://github.com/ax-le/TensLoRA/tree/ICASSP26}}.

 The article is structured as follows: Section~\ref{sec:lora_tensor_formalism} introduces LoRA and its tensor alternatives, Section~\ref{sec:tensor_formalism} introduces tensor factorization, and Section~\ref{sec:expes} presents the experimental results.